This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Halve the kiwis widthwise.
-You may need to trim the kiwis first, so they lay flat.
+• Halve the kiwis through the center.
+You may need to trim the kiwis at each end, so the halves can lay flat.

 • Halve the grapes lengthwise.